chazlarson/test-lib-maker/README.md

 >
 > A couple different resolutions among the movies.

-All those 40 movies are 15 minutes long; they display a test pattern and play some music.
+All those 40 movies are 1 minute long; they display a test pattern and play some music.

 The "popular" list might be an issue as I imagine there's a fair amount of churn there.